Sniffingtoes/Megamind-Camera/README.md

 # Megamind-Camera
-A sinple camera mod for gorilla tag
+A simple camera mod for gorilla tag